pkarsy/NonVolatile/README.md

 Or you can put the "nonVolatile.h" file in the same location as the .ino file

 ### Intended use
-nonVolatile has a very limited purpose.
+nonVolatile has a very specific purpose.
 To make it easier to store the (usually) very few settings an Arduino project needs.
 It is unsuitable for data logging.
 Generally if there is a need to use a significant percentage of the EEPROM, you have to use another method.

 ### Caveats
 Although nonVolatile variables look and feel just like normal variables, perhaps too much, there are some things to keep in mind:
-- The location in EEPROM is determined at runtime.
-If the order of the declarations change, in the next upload, the values of nonVolatile variables can change to different and unexpected values.
-For a solution see "guard variable" below.
-- **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - **You must declare them as global variables.** The eeprom location is determined at runtime.
 If they are local, they point to elevated EEPROM location every time. **There are no boundary checks in the code**.
 Declare all of them one after another, like the example above.
 And of course **change the order only if you are going to reset the values.**
+- The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** For a solution see "guard variable" below.
+- **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - In contrast to normal global variables, they are not get 0 at boot.
 This is the purpose of their existence.
 - In contrast with avr-libc EEMEM variables they are not updated with